Project-Readme/ReadMe-EXPO/README.md

 ## Getting Started

 This app is available on the [Expo](https://expo.io/ "Expo homepage") platform.
-After you have installed Expo onto your device you can run the app via this link (the easier option,) or by building your own copy.
+After you have installed Expo onto your device you can run the app via this [link](https://expo.io/@tresarah/ReadMe-RN) (the easier option) or by building your own copy.

 To build you own copy, clone this repository to your local machine and install it with the [npm cli](https://docs.npmjs.com/cli/npm "npm cli documentation") by running `npm install`.